CPHS21/CPHS21/README.md

-# CPHS20 Workshop - virtual
+# CPHS21 Workshop - virtual

-## 1st International Workshop on Cyber-Physical-Human System Design and Implementation
+## The First International Workshop on Cyber-Physical-Human System Design and Implementation

 **Call for contributions and participation!**